stefandoorn/sylius-google-tag-manager-enhanced-ecommerce-plugin/UPGRADE.md

 Mainly the items from the below upgrade (1.2.0 -> 2.0.0) have been removed, as well as the remaining UA items.

+Feature files have been adjusted to align with GA4.
+If you enable or disable specific features, please review the config.
+If you enable (default) all features, then there is no need to review this.

+Checkout settings have been removed from the config.

+`CheckoutStep` constants have been moved to the `CheckoutStepInterface`.

 Upgrade 1.2.0 -> 2.0.0
 ----------------------